-‘Evil cannot win:’ Killed by Russian missile, Liza is buried
+‘Evil cannot win’: Killed by Russian missile, Liza is buried

 Liza’s closest relatives sat on both sides of the coffin, and many more crowded Vinnytsia’s Orthodox cathedral to pay their last tributes to the girl.

-“I didn’t know Liza, but no person can go through this with calm,” Orthodoxpriest Vitalii Holoskevych said, bursting into tears. ‘’Because every burial is grief for each of us.
+“I didn’t know Liza, but no person can go through this with calm,” Orthodox priest Vitalii Holoskevych said, bursting into tears. ‘’Because every burial is grief for each of us.
 We are losing our brothers and sisters.”

 He paused and continued in a trembling voice: ‘’We know that evil cannot win.’’